FIRST MATE —— YACHT CLUB

 65ft owner, business advisor, and the most honest voice on what it actually feels like to own a big boat when you're still building confidence.
 His learning journey is the show's origin story.

-Episode 3 · Coming 2025
+Episode 3 · Coming soon

 C